Dentsu: Bribery charges and bid rigging

+Before the later bribery and bid-rigging cases, Dentsu was also scrutinized for its role in Tokyo's successful bid for the 2020 Summer Olympics.
+In 2020, Reuters reported that Haruyuki Takahashi, a former Dentsu executive who later joined the Tokyo 2020 organising committee board, had received more than US$8 million from the Tokyo bid committee for undisclosed activities.
+Takahashi told Reuters that his work included lobbying IOC members, including former athletics official Lamine Diack, and that he had given gifts such as a Seiko watch and digital cameras.
+IOC president Thomas Bach later said that the IOC had received confirmation that the payments did not infringe IOC rules.

 In 2022, a former executive at Dentsu was arrested on suspicion of receiving bribes from sponsors of the 2020 Summer Olympics.
 In February 2023, Japan's competition regulator filed criminal complaints against six firms, including Dentsu, over alleged bid rigging of contracts for the games.
 The companies were charged under anti-monopoly law and accused of lowering the competitiveness of their tenders.
 The case also saw the arrest of a senior Olympic official from Japan and the head of Dentsu's sports division.
 The company has admitted liability.
 The corruption scandal has clouded the chance of landing the 2030 Winter Olympics by the city of Sapporo, an early favorite.

 According to one media report, Dentsu does business with almost every major institution in Japan, accounting for about 28 percent of the national advertising budget.
 Its connections to the government are so tight that The New York Times referred to Dentsu as "the unofficial communications department of the governing Liberal Democratic Party", and it has also been likened to the CIA on account of its reach.